vectordotdev/content-old/posts/promql-guide.md

 ![](./images/promql-guide/irate.png)

-It's best to use `rate` when alerting, because it avoids creating a sharp graph since the data is averaged over a period of time. _Alert fatigue is real._
+It's best to use `rate` when alerting, because it creates a smooth graph since the data is averaged over a period of time. _Spikey graphs can cause alert overload, fatigue, and bad times for all due to repeatedly triggering thresholds._

 `increase(http_requests_total[1h])` - # of http requests in the last hour.
 This is equal to the `rate` * # of seconds.